silentroach/practice/README.md

 Problems solving practice

+Trying not to publish problems from Leetcode Premium, but if you found some – please report me.

 # TODO

+- [ ] Database problems solve testing
 - [x] Migrate from tap to jest
 - [ ] Migrate old tests from tap to jest
 - [ ] Recheck leetcode/medium/word-search